alexirpan/alexirpan.github.io/_posts/2024-03-23-crew-battle.markdown

 (See [Daskalakis, Goldberg, Papadimitriou 2009](https://people.csail.mit.edu/costis/simplified.pdf) if curious.)

+(July 2024 correction: This isn't exactly relevant.
+The Daskalakis result is about general matrix payoffs, but crew battles are zero-sum.
+The Nash equilibria in zero-sum games are efficiently computable via linear programming in time polynomial in the number of actions.
+Thanks [Jon Schneider](https://jschnei.github.io/) for the correction.
+Both he and I believe crew battles are still hard in general, but more because of the exponentially large action space than matrix payoff hardness.)

-Still, even though there isn't an efficient algorithm, there definitely is **an** algorithm.
+Even though there isn't an efficient algorithm, there definitely is **an** algorithm.
 Let's define a function $$f$$, where $$f(p, team, S_A, S_B)$$ is the probability team $$A$$ wins if

 * The player who just won is $$p$$.